oakindeji1/Palmora-Group-HR-Analysis/README.md

 8. Merged all my index tables to Employee Data using merging with Left Joins getting all their ID and the Bonus_Percentage.
 This adds a new column Bonus_Percentage to each employee based on their department and rating.

 <img width="1911" height="992" alt="image" src="https://github.com/user-attachments/assets/819b76e2-6f13-42a2-aad7-8cf3cf2353f3" />
-9. Loaded the cleaned data into Power BI for analysis and visuals
+9. Loaded the cleaned data into Power BI for analysis and visuals.

 10. Calculated Columns (in Power BI)

 #### Using my Data View and create the following DAX columns: